NFL Rumors: Cowboys Give ‘Generous’ Offers To Top Players, But Ezekiel Elliott Could Sit Out 2019

 — SportsCenter (@SportsCenter) August 6, 2019

-It is not believed that Elliott’s holdout is going to continue any longer than the preseason, though, as Cowboys owner Jerry Jones also wants a deal to get done.
+It is not believed that Elliott’s holdout is going to continue any longer than the preseason, as Cowboys owner Jerry Jones also wants a deal to get done.
 If one isn’t, Jones has already said that a team doesn’t need a rushing champion to win a Super Bowl, as previously reported by The Inquisitr.

 The first preseason game for the Dallas Cowboys is coming up on Saturday, and it isn’t likely that Ezekiel Elliott will be with the team by then.
 That certainly isn’t stopping them from trying to get a deal done, though, and it appears as if the team is working on more than just him.